This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-“I won’t beat around the bush here,” said the General, turning toward the window behind him.
+“I won’t beat around the bush here,” said the General, turning toward the large window behind him.
 “I’m sure you’ve heard already, but it seems that we’ve picked up some interesting new recruits.”

 “Ah, yes.
 The boy who was invited with a ring; I was told Martin was assigned to him.”